Advocating For At-Risk Youth

-- State Work Groups: The Menta/SES leadership are actively involved in many state work groups including: The Illinois State Wide Transition Fair, Legislative Committees, Rules and Regulations Committees, IAASE, IAPSEC , Employment First, Governors Task Force on Employment First, and many others.
+The Menta Group is actively involved in The Illinois State-Wide Transition Fair, Legislative Committees, Rules and Regulations Committees, IAASE, IAPSEC, Employment First, and the Governor’s Task Force on Employment First.

-- National Association of Private Special Education Centers: Provide an active voice at the federal level, advocating for children with disabilities across the nation.
+- National Association of Private Special Education Centers gives Menta’s leadership team an active voice at the federal level, advocating for children with disabilities across the nation.